antarctica/add-scripts/README.md

 - download all URLs to a directory, skipping files that have been previously downloaded
 - calculate the SHA1 hash of each file in the reference files directory and downloaded files directory
 - compare the reference and downloaded hashes as sets to detect any differences, returning a message if there are
+- save a MarkDown formatted *table 4* to act as a reference within the relevant release issue

 ### Convert records to local store